PsyTeachR/ads-v1/docs/02-reports.md

 ### File System

-Modern computers tend to hide the file system from users, but we need to understand a little bit about how files are stored on your computer in order to get a script to find your data.
+Modern computers tend to hide the file system from users, but we need to understand a little bit about how files are stored on your computer in order for a script to be able to find your data.
 Your computer's file system is like a big box (or <a class='glossary' target='_blank' title='A collection or "folder" of files on a computer.' href='https://psyteachr.github.io/glossary/d#directory'>directory</a>) that contains both files and smaller boxes, or "subdirectories".
 You can specify the location of a file with its name and the names of all the directories it is inside.

 For example, if Lisa is looking for a file called `report.Rmd`on their Desktop, they can specify the full file <a class='glossary' target='_blank' title='A string representing the location of a file or directory.' href='https://psyteachr.github.io/glossary/p#path'>path</a> like this: `/Users/lisad/Desktop/report.Rmd`, because the `Desktop` directory is inside the `lisad` directory, which is inside the `Users` directory, which is located at the base of the whole file system.
 If that file was on *your* desktop, you would probably have a different path unless your user directory is also called `lisad`.
 You can also use the `~` shortcut to represent the user directory of the person who is currently logged in, like this: `~/Desktop/report.Rmd`.